AlshainSC/202512WeekOne/TASKS.md

 ### Task 3: Implement Calculator Functions

-Update `src/calculator/operations.py` to include four functions:
+Update `src/calculator/operations.py` to include the following four functions:

 1. **add(a, b)** - Returns the sum of a and b
 2. **subtract(a, b)** - Returns a minus b